folio-org/stripes-smart-components/lib/SearchAndSort/SearchAndSortQuery.md

     return get(this.props.resources, 'query', {});
   }
 ```
 If your application is not using stripes-connect it may need to provide its own logic for query manipulation such as full replacement of the query versus merely an update.
-The `nsValues` supplied to the `querySetter` are currently only calculated / provided for changed values that invoked the querySetter - so they should be assigned into existing an existing state object.
+The `nsValues` supplied to the `querySetter` are currently only calculated / provided for changed values that invoked the querySetter - so they should be assigned into an existing state object for an update.
 For example:

 ```js
   const [query, setQuery] = useState({});